roura356a/csk/intl.en-US/Release notes/System Component change Records/Storage/csi-provisioner.md

 |Version|Image address|Release date|Description|Impact|
 |-------|-------------|------------|-----------|------|
 |v1.1.0|registry.cn-hangzhou.aliyuncs.com/acs/csi-provisioner:v1.6.0-b6f763a43-aliyun|2020-11-02|-   The deployment template is updated to merge drivers into one container.
--   The issue that subdirectories fail to be created in Extreme NAS volumes is fixed.
+-   The issue that subdirectories fail to be created in Extreme NAS file systems is fixed.
 -   Kubernetes 1.18 is supported.
 -   Labels can be added to NAS volumes when you create NAS volumes.